 In the event that a waiver of spousal support was not made willingly, was blatantly unfair, or was made after fraudulent disclosures of assets, the court has the option to find the waiver unenforceable.
 If this occurs, the party who created the waiver could be responsible for paying spousal support as if there was no agreement at all.

-If you would like more information about spousal maintenance, child support, prenuptial agreements or any other family law issue, call Ashby Law today at 509-572-3700.
+If you would like more information about spousal maintenance, child support, prenuptial agreements or any other family law issue, call Pacific Northwest Family Law today at 509-572-3700.